 Losing a job will usually cause a hit to your income, and this can complicate being able to refinance.
 But again, if you have an FHA mortgage, it usually is not a problem.
 FHA and the US government will not check your current employment, so you still might be able to qualify.

 If you have a conventional loan, you will need to get that income replaced in many cases to be able to qualify for the refinance.
 But there are now some conventional loans that allow you to use the income of other people in your home to qualify for the loan!
+Ask the lenders you are shopping with if they have access to these kind of loans that enable you to refinance with bad credit scores.

 For example, if you have a 20 year old son who makes money each month in a regular job, you may be able to use that income to qualify for the loan.